 Dealing with Depression through Massage

 It’s so sad when tragic circumstances lead us to talk about it.
-Even in 2014 it’s something that’s not openly discussed because of the stigma still attached to it but the awful news of Robin Williams’ death brings it to the present.
+Even in 2019 it’s something that’s not openly discussed because of the stigma still attached to it.
+With many in the public eye losing their lives to it.
 It brings it to our attention and it needs to be talked about.
 The “it” I’m referring to is depression.

 Many people are still of the mind that if you can’t see something then it’s not there, it’s not real.
 If, for example, you’ve had a couple of drinks and are having people round for dinner, don’t think it’s a good idea to take that apple and blackberry crumble out of the oven ,without oven gloves.
 You will burn, it will physically hurt and you will scar.
 You do however know to run your arm under the cold tap for 10 minutes and apply lavender oil to the burn ASAP.
 It may blister and you can see the evidence of the incident on you; it’s your war wound, that takes you back to when it happened.
 As you may have gathered that did happen to me, it’s been 3 years since and the scar has now faded.
 We can all relate to physical pain and we can see when someone is physically suffering but depression doesn’t have these physical outward markers and because it’s a pain within it can be difficult to talk about or even come to terms with.
 We may not know the precise moment, pinpoint the exact “crisis” or determine the catalyst for when depression starts, but it’s just as real as anything we physically feel.